 If your family knows when and where they need to be, it will help alleviate some stress and keep the day running on schedule.
 I suggest sending an email the week of the wedding to all the VIPs with the timeline.
 It doesn’t hurt to remind them at the rehearsal that they are needed for photographs either before or after the ceremony (depending on your schedule) too.
 Otherwise, your Aunt Barb might run off to grab a cocktail, and we will either decide to take the photo without her or we will have to wait for someone to find her … only taking away from time for other photos.

-4. Assign a photo wrangler
+4. Assign a photo wrangler for your wedding family photos

 Rounding up the troops for family photos can be overwhelming and it is the last thing we want you doing on your wedding day, so rather than having your mom shout for grandma or your brother run around looking for your sister, assign a friend or family member to corral everyone who is needed for photos.
 It is helpful that this person (or people if you want to have someone represent each side) has the list of photos and knows everyone who needs to be in the photos.
 It will make the photos go so much faster, and your photographer will love you for it!